julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery_plugins_uninstall.md

 ---
 title: anyquery plugins uninstall
-description: Learn how to use the anyquery plugins uninstall command in AnyQuery.
+description: Learn how to use the anyquery plugins uninstall command in Anyquery.
 ---

 Uninstall a plugin and delete the linked profiles